tidev/ti.storekit/ios/documentation/index.md

 2. Download the Apple Inc. Root Certificate ( [http://www.apple.com/appleca/AppleIncRootCertificate.cer](http://www.apple.com/appleca/AppleIncRootCertificate.cer) )
 3. Add the AppleIncRootCertificate.cer to your app's `Resources` folder.

+**Note**: Nowadays, Apple recommends to download the certificate from your app instead of placing it in the Resources.
+This ensures that the app will always use the most recent one and will also prevent old versions of your app to fail when the AppleIncRootCertificate certificate gets invalidated by
+Apple some day.

 Returns a boolean.

 ### refreshReceipt(args[object], callback(e){})